-School administrators and critical staff members (counselors, classroom teachers, and school psychologists, Family Graduation Advocates, Student Graduation Advocates, School Social Workers and other staff who are connected the student personally and have an established relationship with the student's family) are encouraged to attend the DIAT meetings.
-School administrators provide an overviewof the case with the team including the challenging behaviors and the sorts of interventions and servicesthat have been attempted.
+School administrators and critical staff members (counselors, classroom teachers, and school psychologists) are encouraged to attend the DIAT meetings.
+School administrators provide an overview of the case with the team including the challenging behaviors and the sorts of interventions and services that have been attempted.
 In walking through the situation, an action plan is developed with commitment of support from various district offices.
-The coordination of services from outside agenciesis critical as often it is found that there is significant support being provided to a family from outside the District and/or the needs to support the family are substantive.
+The coordination of services from outside agencies is critical as often it is found that there is significant support being provided to a family from outside the District and/or the needs to support the family are substantive